bikeshaving/crank/website/guides/06-lifecycles.md

 }
 ```

-The above component focuses every time it is rendered.
-You might notice that we use an async generator component
+The above component focuses every time it is rerendered.
+You might notice that we use an async generator component here.
+That’s because async generators continuously resume, and rely on the `for await` loop to await new updates.

+**TODO: Design APIs/Document them for working with yield expressions in sync generators.**